dbieber/GoNoteGo/hardware.md

 I haven't had to use solder yet, but might need to for hooking up the button.

+Hot glue or heat shrink and a heat gun might be nice to haves too to ensure solid stable connections.

 ### Possible other parts for button

 These might be useful for connecting the button to the GPIO pins on the Pi: